IFPA Logo

 Qualification

-All submitted images will be screened by the Moderators.
+The Moderators will screen all submitted images.
 Submissions will either be approved or rejected at this stage.
 All photo entries must be appropriate to the category in which they are submitted and must have been made by the entrant.

 Visual documents should provide an accurate and fair representation of the scene the photographer witnessed.
 Therefore, besides keeping ethics in mind, the content of a picture must not be altered by adding, rearranging, reversing, distorting or removing people and/or objects from within the frame.
-It is not permitted to alter the basic reality of a photograph.
+It is not permitted to change or alter the fundamental reality of a photograph.

-Standard optimization as in reasonable adjustments to exposure, colour and contrast are permitted.
+Standard optimisation, as well as reasonable adjustments to exposure, colour, and contrast, is permitted.

 Judging Procedure